-As the Year of the Horse slowly recedes and we get ready to welcome the Year of the Goat on 19 February 2015, channel your own inner animal by learning yoga poses reminiscent of some of our favourite creatures.
+Do you know that you can channel your own inner animal by learning yoga poses reminiscent of some of our favourite creatures?
 Maintain your stamina and tone your body by adopting off-run-day yoga poses that require little effort.
 Don’t be surprised if you’re more agile and toned thanks to these 10 yoga moves guaranteed to get your body humming like a purring tiger.

 1. Wall Dog